Renault Kangoo E-Tech van review (2024)

 Which Renault Kangoo E-Tech is best for me?

 The Kangoo E-Tech’s relatively simple range means that it isn’t hard to pick which version suits you best.
-There are only two lengths to choose from but there are more versions on the way, including a Crew Van that should arrive later in 2023.
+There are only two lengths to choose from but there are more versions to pick from, including a Crew Van with clever folding seats in the second row that let you turn it into a panel van.

 Then it is just a case of picking which of two trims to go for, but with fast charging as standard and heated seats and windscreen also included, it is not as if the lower model is sparsely equipped.